Self is the Best Learner: CT-free Ultra-Low-Dose PET Organ Segmentation via Collaborating Denoising and Segmentation Learning: Abstract

 \section{Abstract}

 Organ segmentation in Positron Emission Tomography (PET) plays a vital role in cancer quantification.
 Low-dose PET (LDPET) provides a safer alternative by reducing radiation exposure.
 However, the inherent noise and blurred boundaries make organ segmentation more challenging.
 Additionally, existing PET organ segmentation methods rely on co-registered Computed Tomography (CT) annotations, overlooking the problem of modality mismatch.
 In this study, we propose LDOS, a novel CT-free ultra-LDPET organ segmentation pipeline.
 Inspired by Masked Autoencoders (MAE), \textit{we reinterpret LDPET as a naturally masked version of Full-Dose PET (FDPET)}.
 LDOS adopts a simple yet effective architecture: a shared encoder extracts generalized features, while task-specific decoders independently refine outputs for denoising and segmentation.
 By integrating CT-derived organ annotations into the denoising process, LDOS improves anatomical boundary recognition and alleviates the PET/CT misalignments.
 Experiments demonstrate that LDOS achieves state-of-the-art performance with mean Dice scores of 73.11\% (\textsuperscript{18}F-FDG) and 73.97\% (\textsuperscript{68}Ga-FAPI) across 18 organs in 5\% dose PET.
-Our code is publicly available.
+Our code will be available at https://github.com/yezanting/LDOS.

 \keywords{Organs segmentation \and Ultra-LDPET \and MAE \and Denoising.}